 Benefits of Taking Creatine Every Other Day

-Just as creatine doesn’t build up in your system immediately, it isn’t going to deplete immediately by opting for an ‘every other day’ approach to your intake.
+Just as creatine doesn’t build up in your system immediately, it will not deplete immediately by opting for an ‘every other day’ approach to your intake.

 Here are some benefits of taking creatine every other day:

-- Studies have shown that a low dose of creatine can manage fatigue during higher intensity training.
-So consuming creatine on other days may be sufficient to support this type of activity.
+- Studies have shown that a low dose of creatine can manage fatigue during higher-intensity training.
+So, consuming creatine on other days may be sufficient to support this activity.

 - In instances where you aren’t in intense training periods focused on performance outcomes or muscle building, like an extended holiday or a training break, an ‘every other day’ approach to creatine may be suitable because the demands on your creatine stores are less.